RN2D-Project/BootCamp_Project/README.md

 ## __Purpose of Analysis:__
-Through this analysis, the following questions will be answered:
+Through this analysis, the following questions were answered:
 1. What is the relationship between pre-existing conditions and risk for heart disease?
 2. What conditions have a greater impact on heart health over others?
-3. How does the existemce of multiple conditions impact heart disease?
+3. How does the existence of multiple conditions impact heart disease?
 4. Is it possible to predict a person's risk for heart disease based on studying the patterns of features such as demographics, preexisting conditions,habits and parameters?

-The following actions will be performed:
+The following actions were performed:
-- Perform analysis for current BP and cholestrol level, current smoking pattern,age group, any current BP medication, glucose level.
+- Performed analysis for current BP and cholestrol level, current smoking pattern,age group, any current BP medication, glucose level.
-- Use Machine learning models to predict the patients risk for heart disease
+- Used Machine learning models to predict the patients risk for heart disease

 ## __Team and Roles:__